Updated: September 10, 2022 by Sean McQuaid

 If you have no idea how many points are on your record, contact a criminal defense attorney to avoid making a costly mistake by going to court alone.

 - 18 points in 18 months = a 90-day license suspension.

 - 24 points in 24 months = a year license suspension.

 How Long Does a Reckless Driving Charge Stay on Your Record

-Expunging Your Reckless Driving Charge
+Expunging or Sealing Your Reckless Driving Charge